twleochao/twleochao.github.io/_pages/project-headsup.md

 ---
 **Role:** Sole Developer | **Stack:** Python, PySide6, XGBoost, Selenium | **Time:** July 2025 - Present

 Poker is a game of incomplete information, typically solved by "Game Theory Optimal" (GTO) solvers.
-However, for solveres take a while to generate outcome for specific scenarios, useful for post-game practice but not helpful for live game advice.
+However, for solvers take a while to generate outcome for specific scenarios, useful for post-game practice but not helpful for live game advice.
 I built **HeadsUp** to solve this problem: *Can we build an assistant that leverages GTO solver's intelligence while also updating information in real-time?*

 <figure>
   <img src="/assets/images/headsup_demo.gif" alt="HeadsUp Poker Overlay Demo">